Wrangell, Alaska: 19th century

 In 1877, the first Presbyterian church in Alaska, the first Protestant church of any kind in the area, was founded near its current location at 220 Church Street.
 Reverend S. Hall Young, a colleague of Sheldon Jackson, was assigned to the Wrangell mission and arrived on July 10, 1878.
 He worked among both miners and Tlingits.
 He established the Fort Wrangell Tlingit Industrial School to teach young Tlingit men various American trades, such as printing, boatbuilding, and construction.
 This institution was a parallel to Sheldon Jackson's Sitka Industrial Training School, which became Sheldon Jackson College.
 Young's school was the nucleus of the later Wrangell Institute, a boarding school for Alaska Natives through the mid-20th century.

-S. Hall Young was a friend and companion of the naturalist John Muir, who lived in Wrangell in 1879–1880.Muir, John.
-1915.
-Travels in Alaska.
-Boston: Houghton Mifflin.
+S. Hall Young was a friend and companion of the naturalist John Muir, who lived in Wrangell in 1879–1880.
 Muir and Young traveled up the Stikine River, as well as to Kake, Glacier Bay, and elsewhere in Southeast Alaska.
 Young and Muir were accompanied by two Stikine elite men, Tʼaawyaat ("Toyatte", lit.
 Long Feather), and Kaadaashaan ("Kadachan"), as well Sitka Charley, as a young man who was their interpreter in Chinook Jargon and English.

 The oldest Catholic Church in Alaska; St. Rose of Lima, was established at Wrangell May 4, 1879.

 Having been Tlingit territory and then under the jurisdiction of Russia, Great Britain, and the United States, Wrangell has the unique status as the only Alaskan city to have been governed under four "flags".